Aroostook National Wildlife Refuge

 Aroostook National Wildlife Refuge is located on part of the former Loring Air Force Base, in Aroostook County, Maine.
 It was established in 1998, when 4700 acre were transferred from the United States Air Force to the United States Fish and Wildlife Service.
 This refuge also administers some 2400 acre of wetland conservation easements throughout Aroostook County.
 It is close to the Aroostook State Park where visitors can camp, hike, fish, and cross-country ski.
 In a portion of Maine where the landscape is dominated by agricultural crops such as potatoes and broccoli, Aroostook National Wildlife Refuge protects valuable wildlife habitat.
 The variety of habitat types attracts a diversity of wildlife species.

 The refuge has a surface area of 5252 acre.
 It occurs in the towns of Limestone, Caswell, Connor, and Caribou.

 Wildlife

+Numerous mammalian species inhabit the refuge, including: